PostgreSQL Concurrency with MVCC

 xmin that is less than the current transaction’s XID is visible to the transaction.
 This means that you can start a transaction and insert a row, and until that transaction

-COMMITs that row will not be visible to other transactions.
-Once it commits and other transactions get created, they will be able to view the new row because they satisfy the
+COMMITs that row isn’t visible to other transactions.
+After it commits and other transactions get created, they’re able to view the new row because they satisfy the

 xmin < XID condition – and the transaction that created the row has completed.

 UPDATEs, only in these cases Postgres stores an